SohilaArafa/Movies/README.md

-# MovieDB
+# React-Native Movies Information App
-Retrieving data from themoviedb api , showing poster,title,date,overview for every movie lazy list showing a loading indicator at the bottom if the data is still loading
+Retrieving all movies from themoviedb api showing for every movie a poster,title,date and overview in a lazy list showing a loading indicator at the bottom if the data is still loading